chipkent/dart-grpc-web-bug/dart_grpc_web_bug/README.md

 2) In "main.dart", replace the IP address in _getMsg() with the IP address of the machine running the server.
 3) In Android Studio, run "main.dart".
 3a) If "main.dart" is run on an Android device, there are no problems.
 3b) If "main.dart" is run on Chrome, the error occurs.
+(You may need to refresh the web page)